-One of the things in this agreement was that Russia would release the Polish Deportees In Exile.
+One of the important aspects of this agreement was that Russia would release the Polish Deportees In Exile.
 A Polish army would be formed and all Polish citizens within Russia could apply to be in this army that would help Russia fight the Germans.

 Unfortunately, the wording of this document, allegedly a typo by a Polish translator (No doubt a Russian working for Stalin!), was yet another slur to the Polish people.
 It referred to them getting an "amnesty" (implication of wrongdoing) as opposed to "release" (for wrongful imprisonment and captivity).

 Nonetheless, this important agreement lead directly to General Wladyslaw Anders being freed from a Russian Prison and forming "Anders Army" that would lead to many Poles escaping Russia.

 So really, it was Operation Barbarossa (the German invasion of Russia) that caused the Poles release from captivity, had the Germans not invaded Russia then it is not likely the Poles would have been released.